OreoPacket2109/AMLS_23-24_SN20086546/README.md

   - .gitignore
   - main.py
   - README.md
+  - requirement.txt

 All code related to the assignment must be run from main.py.

 Task_A.py and Task_B.py contain code required for building, training, testing the CNNs, and generating graphs related to Tasks A and B, respectively.

 pathmnist.npz and pneumoniamnist.npz are not included in this project repository.
 The user is expected to download the files themselves, and paste them into the _Datasets_ folder in their own copy of this code on their own machine.
 Instructions on how to download the files can be found in the *Setting Up the Project* Section.

+requirement.txt contains the list of libraries required to run the code.

 ## Setting Up the Project
 1. Download the project onto the user's local machine.